The road show begins: VP Harris, Jill Biden promote aid plan

-Biden, Vice President Kamala Harris and their spouses are embarked on an ambitious tour this week to promote the $1.9 trillion plan as a way to battle the pandemic and boost the economy.
+Biden, Vice President Kamala Harris and their spouses have launched an ambitious tour this week to promote the $1.9 trillion plan as a way to battle the pandemic and boost the economy.

 “We want to avoid a situation where people are unaware of what they’re entitled to,” Harris said at the culinary academy.
 “It's not selling it; it literally is letting people know their rights.
 Think of it more as a public education campaign.”